Kimchi

 That's all, see ya!

 Alright alright, how do you make kimchi.
 I'm by no means a chef or anything, but I like kimchi.
 And if I want to buy it from my local asian store... it's HELLISHLY expesive.
-Imagine 30-35 ron for 200-300g of kimchi.
-Where when I make my own, 20 ron max for around 3kg.
-Also, mine is way better, I'm serious.
+Imagine 10 eur for 200-300g of kimchi.
+Where when I make my own with around 5 eur for around 3kg.
+Also, homemade is way better, I'm serious.

 The very first kimchi recipe I tried (and the one I am mostly going with) was from Joshua Weismann and it was this video.
 The recipe is also on his blog (https://www.joshuaweissman.com/post/kimchi).

-What can easily be substituted in his recipe are:
+What can be substituted in his recipe are:

-• daikon radishes (aka white radish) for black radish (cut them thin though, they have a special spiciness to them) or even simple radish (cut it thin as well)
+- daikon radishes (aka white radish) for black radish (cut them thinner though, they have a special spiciness to them) or even simple radish (cut it thin as well)

-• sometimes when you really can't find spring onions... leek also works.
-Spring onions though strictly superior.
+- sometimes when you really can't find spring onions/chives...

 And what you can add are yellow onions, they work very well in the sauce.
 For grams, look at the blog post of Joshua Weismann, it's a good starting point, you don't have to be too accurate.